 Go to my driving while license suspended page for more information.

-Driving With a Suspended Driver’s License Can Lead to HTO 5-Year Suspension
+Suspended License and the HTO 5-Year Suspension

 Both types are serious because both can lead to you being designated as a Habitual Traffic Offender.
 I would suggest that the civil infraction is more insidious than the criminal charge because it is cloaked in benign attire that leads most people into underestimating the damage it can cause.